bmarlin96/INFO450/README.md

 # INFO450
 This undergraduate course will teach students how to use Python for data analytics and data science.
+This is the tentititive schedule.
 | Date       | Lesson #      | Lesson Topic                                             |
 |------------|---------------|----------------------------------------------------------|
 | 15-Jan     | 1             | Python Basics: Variables, Data Types, Basic Operations   |